-A choreographic performance which provides a bridge between a dream and reality by using advanced technology and real life puppetry – this is what Hakanai stands for.
-The word Hakanai means insubstantial in Japanese, fragile and impermanent, the artists being inspired from nature because of its elusive materials and elements.
+A choreographic performance which provides a bridge between a dream and reality by using advanced technology and real-life puppetry – this is what Hakanai stands for.
+The word Hakanai means insubstantial in Japanese, fragile, and impermanent, the artists being inspired by nature because of its elusive materials and elements.

 By: Muhammad Umair Siddiqui